Gman-Superfly/AKIRA/architecture_theoretical/THE_SEVEN_PLUS_ONE_ARCHITECTURE.md

 │  ────────────────────────────                                           │
 │  7 bands already spans DC to f_max (Nyquist).                        │
 │  An 8th spectral band would need frequencies > f_max.               │
-│  These cannot exist — they alias to lower bands.                    │ │                                                                         │
+│  These cannot exist; they alias to lower bands.                     │ │                                                                         │
 │  REASON 2: REDUNDANCY                                                   │
 │  ────────────────────                                                   │
 │  If we add a band by subdividing existing bands:                     │ │  • E.g., split Band 3 into 3a and 3b                                │
-│  • Now we have finer resolution in transitions                      │ │  • But nearby frequencies are CORRELATED — redundant!               │
+│  • Now we have finer resolution in transitions                      │ │  • But nearby frequencies are CORRELATED, redundant!                │
 │                                                                         │
 │  REASON 3: LOGARITHMIC MISMATCH                                        │
 │  ──────────────────────────────                                         │